krispediadot/krispediadot.github.io/about/about.md

 permalink: /about/
 ---

 Hello!
-I'm a student majoring in ITcae.
+I'm a person who is interested in computer science and IT technology.

 <br>